soffyo/use-title/README.md

 ## Prefix

 The prefix functionality is provided via setting a `<meta>` tag into the HTML which loads your script.
-The HTML meta tag must have a `title="use-title-prefix"` attribute and the `content=""` attribute value determines your custom prefix.
+The HTML meta tag must have a `name="use-title-prefix"` attribute and the `content=""` attribute value determines your custom prefix.
 This prefix will be included in every title set via the `useTitle` hook, unless the `{ prefix: false }` option is passed.

 ## API